Rudd-O/saltstack-automation/formulas/email/mta/README.md

 Specifies which domains the server will accept mail for.
 Mail sent to the MTA machine for domains not listed here will be rejected.

-The default value is to accept mail only for the `domain` parameter.
-If you specify a value for this parameter, ensure to include the `domain`, as it will otherwise not be included on the list of `destination domains`.
+The default value is generated based on the recipients and forwardings lists.
+Each domain used in one of the addresses or alias sources will be listed here.

 ### `mynetworks`